1.3" Fluorescent Ruby and Almandine Garnets in Matrix - Russia

 This specimen has been mounted to an acrylic display base with mineral tack.
 Under shortwave UV, the ruby crystals exhibit a vibrant red-pink fluorescence.

-Ruby is a variety of corundum that's distinguished for its bright red color.
-The colors of this mineral can vary between pinkish-red to a deeper blood-red.
-It's one of the most popular gemstone for both its alluring color and hardness (9 on Mohs hardness scale), making it suitable for nearly all types of jewelry.
-The other gem variety of corundum, sapphire, encompasses the remaining colors (mainly blue), while still having the same chemical makeup.
-For this reason ruby can be classified as red sapphire, but typically is left as its own gemstone variety due to its historical significance and appealing coloration.
+Ruby is a variety of corundum distinguished for its bright red color, which often varies from pinkish-red to a deeper blood-red.
+It is one of the most popular gemstones for both its alluring color and hardness--9 on the Mohs hardness scale--making it suitable for nearly all types of jewelry.
+Sapphire is chemically identical to ruby, but encompasses the remaining colors, though mainly blue.
+For this reason, ruby can be classified as red sapphire, but typically is left as its own gemstone variety due to its historical significance and appealing coloration.

 Chemical Formula - Al2O3